pinobatch/numism/docs/gb_coins.md

 directory, not the executable's directory (as if a portable app) or the user's local settings directory (as if installed).

-Now that SCons has transitioned to Python 3, the SConstruct file for [Gambatte] needs a change before it will build:
+Now that SCons has transitioned to Python 3, the `SConstruct` file for classic [Gambatte] needs a change before it will build:
 ```
 -               version_str_def = [ 'GAMBATTE_SDL_VERSION_STR', r'\"r' + git_revno + r'\"' ]
 +               version_str_def = [ 'GAMBATTE_SDL_VERSION_STR', r'\"r' + git_revno.decode("utf-8") + r'\"' ]
 ```

+The [BizHawk] version of [Gambatte-Speedrun] was used in order to use the replacement BIOS file from SameBoy.
+Upstream Gambatte-Speedrun rejects BIOS files that are not bit-identical to Nintendo's copyrighted BIOS file, and unlike with the Game Boy Advance BIOS, there is no loophole through which to dump the Game Boy Color BIOS through the Game Pak slot.

 The [Goomba Color] ROM builder is written in Visual Basic 6 and needs the [Visual Basic 6 runtime].
 Skip it.
 Just use `cat` 😸️